rozsatib/mozaik-models/NMDA_Model/README.md

     3 Description of new parameters added in param files:

+        Each neuron model has now a parameter 'receptors'.
+This should be set to None if the model is not a multisynapse model.
+Otherwise it should contain a dictionnary with the following structure:
+            'receptors:{
+                'name_receptor1': {
+                  'name': synapse_model_type,
+                  'params': synapse_model_params,
+                },
+                'name_receptor2': {
+                  'name': synapse_model_type,
+                  'params': synapse_model_params,
+                },
+                ...
+                'name_receptorN': {
+                  'name': synapse_model_type,
+                  'params': synapse_model_params,
+                },
+            }
+        An arbitrary number of receptors can be defined this way.
+        The names of the receptors are arbitrarily defined by the user.
+However, their corresponding conductance wil be included in the computation of excitatory (or inhibitory) conductance during analysis only if their name is included in the list passed as argument `excitatory_receptors` (or inhibitory_receptors`) in the function ExcitatoryConductanceGenerator (or InhibitoryConductanceGenerator) in analysis_and_visualization.py.
+        `synapse_model_type` is a string which can take the following values 'ExpPSR', 'AlphaPSR' and 'BetaPSR'.
+These correspond to synapse models defined in PyNN, with ExpPSR correcponding to normal exponential decay, AlphaPSR corresponding to alpha synapses with rise and decay controlled by a single time constrant, and BetaPSR corresponding to a difference of two exponentials each controlling rise and decay with separate time constants (for reference see Roth, A., & van Rossum, M. C. (2009).
+Modeling synapses.
+Computational modeling methods for neuroscientists, 6(139), 700.).
+        `params` is a dictionary with the following structure:
+            'params': {
+                "tau_syn": float,
+                "e_syn": float,
+            },
+        or for BetaPSR synapses:
+            'params': {
+                "tau_rise": float,
+                "tau_decay": float,
+                "e_syn": float,
+            },
+        `e_syn` defines the reversal potential of the synapse.
+Crucially, it is the parameter which defines whether the synapse is excitatory or inhibitory (depending if it's greater or smaller than the resting potential of the neuron).
+Other parameters are the time constants of the synapse.

+        The model presented here implements 4 receptors (AMPA, NMDA, GABAA and GABAB).
+However, no GABAB synpases are created as the corresponding connections are defined with 'num_samples':0 in the parameters.
+The following parameters are used defined to compute the number of samples of each receptor type for each connections
             - l4_cortex_exc/L4_NMDA_factor: The proportion of recurrent excitatory-to-excitatory connections in layer 4 which target NMDA receptors.
 The proportion of AMPA synapses is equal to 1 - L4_NMDA_factor
             - l4_cortex_exc/L4_GABAB_factor: The proportion of inhibitory connections in layer 4 which target GABA-B receptors.
 The proportion of GABA-A synapses is equal to 1 - L4_GABAB_factor
             - l23_cortex_exc/L23_NMDA_factor: The proportion of recurrent excitatory-to-excitatory connections in layer 2/3 which target NMDA receptors.
 The proportion of AMPA synapses is equal to 1 - L23_NMDA_factor
             - l23_cortex_exc/L23_GABAB_factor: The proportion of inhibitory connections in layer 2/3 which target GABA-B receptors.
 The proportion of GABA-A synapses is equal to 1 - L23_GABAB_factor
             - l4_cortex_exc/inh_NMDA_factor: Modulates the *_NMDA_factor parameters for connections targeting inhibitory neurons.
 The proportion of recurrent excitatory-to-inhibitory connections in layer 4 which target NMDA receptors is equal to L4_NMDA_factor * inh_NMDA_factor
             - l4_cortex_exc/inh_GABAB_factor: Modulates the *_GABAB_factor parameters for connections targeting inhibitory neurons.
 The proportion of recurrent inhibitory-to-inhibitory connections in layer 4 which target NMDA receptors is equal to L4_GABAB_factor * inh_GABAB_factor
             - l4_cortex_exc/afferent_NMDA_factor: Modulates the *_NMDA_factor parameters for afferent connections.
 The proportion of excitatory-to-excitatory afferent connections in layer 4 which target NMDA receptors is equal to L4_NMDA_factor * afferent_NMDA_factor.
             - l4_cortex_exc/feedback_NMDA_factor: Modulates the *_NMDA_factor parameters for feedback connections.
 The proportion of excitatory-to-excitatory feedback connections in layer 4 which target NMDA receptors is equal to L4_NMDA_factor * feedback_NMDA_factor.
             - l4_cortex_exc/NMDA_weight_scaler: Scaler for the weights of NMDA synapses relatively to those of corresponding AMPA synapses.